pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 </figure>

 Research, just like medicine, is not simply the matter of lining up tools into a usable workflow.
 We need to approach this problem in a systemic way.
+We need technology that will enable the culture of the Scholarly Commons, and this technology is currently missing.

 # The exercise